wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Scheduler

-   The API Server puts nodes in "pending" state when it sends requests to bring them up and down to the <strong>Scheduler</strong> to do so only when there are enough resources available.
+   The <a href="#API_Server">API Server</a> puts nodes in "pending" state when it sends requests to bring them up and down to the <strong>Scheduler</strong> to do so only when there are enough resources available.
    The scheduler can operate according to a schedule.
    But whether it does or not are defined in rules (called <strong>"Taints"</strong>) obeyed by the Scheduler about nodes.
    Rules obeyed by the Scheduler about pods are called <strong>"Tolerances"</strong>.